Notes on Research Aptitude for NTA NET Exam

 - The majority of the ex-post facto research projects are used for descriptive studies in which the researcher attempts to examine phenomena, such as the consumer’s preferences, the frequency of purchases, shopping, etc.

 - Despite the inability of the researchers to control the variables, ex-post-facto studies may also comprise attempts by them to discover the causes of the selected problem.
 The methods of research adopted in conducting descriptive research are survey methods of all kinds, including correlation and comparative methods.
-Meanwhile, in Analytical research, the researcher has to use the already available facts or the information and analyze them to make a critical evaluation of the subject.
+Meanwhile, in Analytical research, the researcher has to use the already available facts or information and analyze them to make a critical evaluation of the subject.

 Applied Versus Fundamental

 - Research can also be applied or fundamental.
 An attempt to find a solution to an immediate problem encountered by a firm, an industry, a business organization, or society is known as applied research.
 Researchers engaged in such research aim at drawing certain conclusions confronting a concrete social or business problem.

 - Thus, while the principal objective of applied research is to find a solution to some pressing practical problem, the objective of basic research is to find information with a broad base of application and add to the already existing organized body of scientific knowledge.

 Quantitative Versus Qualitative

 - Quantitative research relates to aspects that can be quantified or can be expressed in terms of quantity.
 It involves the measurement of quantity or amount.
 Various available statistical and econometric methods are adopted for analysis in such research.
-Which includes correlation, regressions and time series analysis etc
+This includes correlation, regressions and time series analysis, etc

 similar projective methods.